usaid-cs/yesterday-i-learned/linux.md

 ![Dilbert](http://i.imgur.com/CGJ67gv.gif)

+- Any IPv4 that starts with 127 will redirect to the loopback interface.
+So `127.1` is your special domain name.
+Additionally, since `localhost` appears in the hosts file pointing to `127.0.0.1`, the definition of `localhost` can be changed by you.
+- The mascot for [sudo](https://www.sudo.ws/) is an anthropomorphised sandwich, presumably from the xkcd joke, ["sudo make me a sandwich"](https://xkcd.com/149/).
 - "zsh", z-shell, is pronounced z shell. "ssh", secure shell, is pronounced "es es aych".
 - Turns out 80% of the things you want out of vim is just [a single line in `.vimrc`](https://swordandsignals.com/2020/12/13/5-lines-in-vimrc.html): `set hls ic is nu noswf`
 - [Demand paging](https://offlinemark.com/2020/10/14/demand-paging/) is the kernel allocating memory for your memory request when it is actually written into.
 An `mmap()` call will instantly tell you you are allocated some amount of memory, but that is a white lie the kernel tells your program.
 The fact that reading does not trigger memory allocation in some circumstances (see the post) also allows you to build sparse data structures (mostly zeroes) that are bigger than what your memory can logically fit.